search icon

 Microsoft defines cloud computing as the “delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
 You typically pay only for cloud services you use, helping you lower your operating costs, run your infrastructure more efficiently, and scale as your business needs change.”
 Basically, companies can use the services mentioned above through the internet in place of their on-premise server.

-Due to lower operating costs and other efficiency factors, most companies, no matter the size, are quickly migrating to the cloud.
+Due to lower operating costs and other efficiency factors, most companies, no matter their size, are quickly migrating to the cloud.
 This has led to many criticalities arising in the management of cloud architecture.
+Specifically, the security aspect needs utmost attention, mainly in application domains where integrity, privacy, and confidentiality of information must be guaranteed.
+SECaaS in cloud computing helps you achieve that.

 What is Security as a Service (SECaaS)?